robstoll/atrium/misc/kdoc/packages.md

 - **atrium-assertions** contains all functions which can be used to create assertions as well as the [ReporterBuilder](./ch.tutteli.atrium.reporting/-reporter-builder/index.html).
-- **atrium-assertions-code-completion-de&#95;CH** provides an assertion function API in German where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
+- **atrium-api-code-completion-de&#95;CH** provides an assertion function API in German where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
-- **atrium-assertions-code-completion-en&#95;UK** provides an assertion function API in English where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
+- **atrium-api-code-completion-en&#95;UK** provides an assertion function API in English where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
 - **atrium-translations-de&#95;CH** provides translations for [ITranslatable](./ch.tutteli.atrium.reporting.translating/-i-translatable/index.html)s in German.
 - **atrium-translations-en&#95;UK** provides translations for [ITranslatable](./ch.tutteli.atrium.reporting.translating/-i-translatable/index.html)s in English.
-- **atrium-spec** contains [Spek](http://spekframework.org/) specifications for interfaces (defined in _atrium-api_) and assertion functions which can be reused by Atrium implementations and assertion function API implementations to assure they fulfill the specifications.
+- **atrium-spec** contains [Spek](http://spekframework.org/) specifications for interfaces (defined in _atrium-core-api_) and assertion functions which can be reused by Atrium implementations and assertion function API implementations to assure they fulfill the specifications.
 - **atrium-verbs** contains out of the box assertion verbs (we suggest to [use your own assertion verbs](https://github.com/robstoll/atrium#use-own-assertion-verbs)).